Exploring the Decision Tree Model (Basic Data Mining Tutorial)

 The Dependency Network tab displays the relationships between the attributes that contribute to the predictive ability of the mining model.
 The Dependency Network viewer reinforces our findings that Age and Region are important factors in predicting bike buying.

 To explore the model in the Dependency Network tab

 Click the Bike Buyer node to identify its dependencies.

 The center node for the dependency network, Bike Buyer, represents the predictable attribute in the mining model.
-The graph highlights any connected nodes that have an effect on the predictable attribute.
+The pink shading indicates that all of the attributes have an effect on bike buying.

 Adjust the All Links slider to identify the most influential attribute.

-As you drag down the slider, attributes that have only a weak effect on the [Bike Buyer] column are removed from the graph.
-By adjusting the slider, you can discover that Age and Region are the greatest factors in predicting whether someone is a bike buyer.
+As you lower the slider, only the attributes that have the greatest effect on the [Bike Buyer] column remain.
+By adjusting the slider, you can discover that age and region are the greatest factors in predicting whether someone is a bike buyer.